maricalucian/substrate-watcher/readme.md

 Stake monitoring on a polkadot/kusama node.
-Exposes metrics for prometheus scaping.
+Exposes metrics for prometheus scraping.

 To run with pm2, clone and then: